Fantom-Factory/afIoc/readme.md

 using afIoc

 class AppModule {
-    static Void defineServices(ServiceDefinitions defs) {
+    Void defineServices(RegistryBuilder bob) {
-        defs.add(MyService#).withCtorArgs([ 3 ])
+        bob.add(MyService#).withCtorArgs([ 3 ])
-        defs.add(Penguins#)
+        bob.add(Penguins#)
     }
 }
 ```

 That's a lot more succinct!
 But wait!
 The `MyService` definition just declares a ctor arg of `3`, but what about the `Penguins` service?
-Just like method injection, IoC will assume all unknown parameters are services and will attempt to resolve them as such.
+Just like method injection, IoC will assume all unknown parameters are dependencies and will attempt to resolve them as such.
 This is an example of *ctor injection* and more is said in the relevant section.

 ## Dependency Injection